ZhiangChen/virtual_shake_robot_pybullet/README.md

 ### Spawning PBR on top of the pedestal

-Once we have a controller that can handle range of the A and F values, we are ready to spawn a PBR and carry out the experiment.
-VSR 2.0 supports two PBR options, a box PBR or a realistic PBR from a mesh file
+VSR 2.0 supports two PBR options, a box PBR or a realistic PBR from a mesh file.

 To spawn the PBR using a mesh file, you can utilize the command: